 Who runs the Queer Café?

-The Queer Café is facilitated by a youth peer supporter who identifies as LGBTQ2IA+.
+The Queer Café is facilitated by a counsellor and youth peer supporter who identifies as 2SLGBTQIA+.
 A peer supporter is a trained support worker who has lived experience of the different types of issues they help others with, like mental health or substance use challenges.
 A youth peer supporter is a peer supporter who is close to your own age (between the ages of 20-30.)

 What activities does the Queer Café involve?